-In this article, we studied the connection between the innermost stable circular orbits (ISCOs) of charged particles in spherically symmetric AdS black holes in Gauss-Bonnet gravity in arbitrary dimensions, and the Weak Gravity Conjecture (WGC) bound.
-Using the methods developed in~\cite{Berenstein:2020vlp,Dodelson:2022eiz,Moitra:2023yyc}, we studied a specific large radius limit well suited for capturing the effect a finite but small cosmological constant and obtained the binding energy of charged probes in the limit important for small extremal black holes.
-Transcribing the results for binding energy into CFT quantities gives us the anomalous dimension of certain double twist operators with an effective AdS length scale corrected with the Gauss-Bonnet coupling $\widetilde{\alpha}$.
-From the argument that the CFT anomalous dimensions of like charged operators are expected to be non-negative, results in a bound for charge to mass ratio of probes, which one identifies as the WGC bound as found in eqn. (\ref{wgc}).
-The effect of the Gauss-Bonnet coupling $\widetilde{\alpha}$ is to increase the anomalous dimensions, as well as the charge to mass ratio, matching earlier expectations, obtained using quite different methods~\cite{Natsuume:1994hd,Kats:2006xp,Cano:2019oma,Cano:2019ycn,Cano:2021nzo,Ma:2021opb,Cheung:2018cwt,Hamada:2018dde,Bellazzini:2019xts,Charles:2019qqt,Jones:2019nev,Loges:2019jzs,Goon:2019faz,Cremonini:2019wdk,Chen:2020rov,Loges:2020trf,Bobev:2021oku,Arkani-Hamed:2021ajd,Cremonini:2021upd,Aalsma:2021qga,Amsel:2010aj}.
-We also obtained certain bounds on the charge to mass ratio for large extremal black holes, which correct the results obtained earlier for charged probes in charged black holes in AdS~\cite{Moitra:2023yyc}.
+In this article, we studied the connection between the innermost stable circular orbits (ISCOs) of charged particles in spherically symmetric AdS black holes and the Weak Gravity Conjecture (WGC) bound in higher derivative theories, and in particular, Gauss-Bonnet gravity in arbitrary dimensions, .
+Using the methods developed in~\cite{Berenstein:2020vlp,Dodelson:2022eiz,Moitra:2023yyc}, we studied a specific large radius limit well suited for capturing the effect of a finite, but small cosmological constant, and obtained the binding energy of charged probes in the limit important for small extremal black holes.
+It is known that significant simplifications occur in the conformal bootstrap analysis in the large spin limit~\cite{Alday:2007mf,Komargodski:2012ek,Alday:2015eya,Kulaxizi:2018dxo, Karlsson:2019qfi,Li:2019zba,Li:2020dqm}.
+In the current situation, the anomalous dimensions in the large spin (and charge) expansion can be obtained from studying the coordinate independent expressions for binding energy of probe particles~\cite{Berenstein:2020vlp,Moitra:2023yyc,Dodelson:2022eiz}.
+Transcribing the results for binding energy into CFT quantities gives us the anomalous dimension of certain double twist operators with an effective AdS length scale corrected with higher derivative couplings.
+From the argument that the CFT anomalous dimensions of like charged operators are expected to be non-negative, results in a bound for charge to mass ratio of probes, which one identifies as the WGC bound as found in eqns. (\ref{wgc}), and (\ref{wgc2}) for Gauss-Bonnet theories and certain four derivative theories, respectively.